zenria/bluesky-firehose-stream/README.md

 ## TLS backend

-By default, this crate depends on `native-tls` for handling TLS when connecting to the fireshose.
+By default, this crate depends on `native-tls` for handling TLS when connecting to the firehose.
 To switch to `rustls` backend, use `rustls-tls-native-roots` or `rustls-tls-webpki-roots` features.

 eg.